SamJUK/docs.sdj.pw/src/index.md

 Everything is open-source, and public contributions are encouraged.
 Read more over on the [Github Repository](https://www.github.com/samjuk/docs.sdj.pw).

-> **NOTE:** Whilst we still figuring out the best categorisation for content, some URLs may change.
+> **NOTE:** Whilst we are still figuring out the best categorisation for content, some URLs may change.
 We will do our best to ensure accurate 301s are in place.

 ## Custom Search Engine